GStreamer/gstreamer/Basic+tutorials.markdown

+---
+short-description: General topics required to understand the rest of the tutorials ...

 #  Basic tutorials

-## Welcome to the GStreamer SDK Basic tutorials

 These tutorials describe general topics required to understand the rest of tutorials in the GStreamer SDK.